harrelfe/rscripts/leanRide.md

      { "context": "Workspace", "bindings": { "ctrl-alt-r": ["task::Spawn", { "task_name": "R console" }] } }
    ]
    ```
-3. Install the two CotEditor Script-menu items below (send-selection and
+3. Run `zsh leanRide-cot.sh` once — it installs the two CotEditor
+   Script-menu items described below (`Rwatch.sh` and `sendrchunks.sh`)
-   send-R-chunks-above), each under
-   `~/Library/Application Scripts/com.coteditor.CotEditor/`, and bind each to
+   into `~/Library/Application Scripts/com.coteditor.CotEditor/`, and
-   a keyboard shortcut via System Settings > Keyboard > Keyboard Shortcuts >
+   prints the exact steps for binding each to a keyboard shortcut via
+   System Settings > Keyboard > Keyboard Shortcuts > App Shortcuts
-   App Shortcuts (matching the script's menu title exactly).
+   (Menu Title must match the script's filename without `.sh`).
 4. At the start of an R session, call `iastart()`.

 ## `iastart()`